zeisss/svnmin/README.markdown

 * modify-post-commit.php - Modify the post-commit hooks of all repositories within your svn parent dir.
 * htusers.php - Add and remove users to htusers file for repository authorization

-These are simple scripts fitting my needs with only a small number of depencies:
+These are simple scripts fitting *my* needs with only a small number of dependencies:

 * The webserver needs to be able to write to the repositories
 * The webserver must be capable of executing svnadmin (Must be on the path)

 LICENSE
 ------